List of Responding Schools

 Career Services and PILA sponsor a volunteer fair every year for organizations to seek out volunteers and interns for public interest work

-Career services sponsors public interest speakers and workshops.
+The Career Development Office sponsors public interest speakers and workshops.

 Social Justice Discussion Lunch Series – The Public Interest Law Students Association sponsors this luncheon program featuring discussions between faculty and students on important social justice issues.